shhhQuiettt/Django-Hospital/README.md

 ```

 To access the Django admin, you also need to create a user.

 ```
 python manage.py createsuperuser
 ```

 ## Acknowledgments

-* Grey's Anatomy is owned by ABC and was created by Shonda Rhimes.
+- Grey's Anatomy is owned by ABC and was created by Shonda Rhimes.
-* Information from the [Grey's Anatomy Universe Wiki] was used to create the fixtures, with a little guessing from me (e.g. where intern birth years weren't available).
+- Information from the [Grey's Anatomy Universe Wiki] was used to create the fixtures, with a little guessing from me (e.g. where intern birth years weren't available).

 [issue]: https://github.com/ellen364/Django-Hospital/issues/new
-[Grey's Anatomy Universe Wiki]: http://greysanatomy.wikia.com/wiki/Grey%27s_Anatomy_Universe_Wiki
+[grey's anatomy universe wiki]: http://greysanatomy.wikia.com/wiki/Grey%27s_Anatomy_Universe_Wiki